piordanov/CUDAdillo/README.md

 delete sum;
 delete mult;
-//Note that these functions allocate memory to create these new matrices, so they must be freed by the user
 ```

+Note that these functions allocate heap memory to create these new matrices, so they **must be freed by the user**.